 Proposed Resolution:

-REFECT
+REJECT

 Cls.
 11.45.5.3 specifies the criteria in order to proceed with FILS, i.e. a non-AP STA has to satisfy each and every “condition”.

 Those conditions are given as part of the DILS element referenced in Cls.
 11.45.5.3.
 This element defines conditions via the FILS User Prioriy (field) and MAC Address Filter (field).
 The description of those fields explains how to interpret the conents of the fields and how to determine if the condition specified via the field is “true”.